 The Self-Employment Income Support Scheme Grant Extension is not available to self-employed people who are company directors of limited companies, but is available to sole traders and freelancers.

-Online claims for the next grant will open on 30th November.
+Online claims for the next grant opened on 30th November 2020.

 Businesses required to close in England due to local or national restrictions will be eligible for the following: